Incoming President Donald Trump has pardoned the J6 prisoners, on the day of his inauguration, January 20th, 2025.

 Imagine, after being locked up for years in a small dimly-lit cell, you are suddenly told you have been pardoned, shuffled forward by unfriendly guards with the handful of possessions you have been allowed in prison, and unceremoniously shoved out of the prison gate into the street, typically not in the best of areas.

 If you are lucky, you have friends or relatives who anticipated the pardon, pick you up, and help you get on your feet again.
 But what if your friends and relatives didn’t anticipate it?
-What if they have been persuaded by years of press and government propaganda that you are a terrible, perhaps even dangerous, person?
+What if they have been persuaded through years of press and government propaganda that you are a terrible, perhaps even dangerous, person?
 What if no one meets you and no one cares?

 Well then, you’re homeless, penniless, and likely to have a rough time surviving, let alone restoring any semblance of life.
 That happens.